On the day of the appointment, please:

 UT Southwestern offers the most advanced MEG technology currently available, and we have the only MEG scanner in Dallas.

-UT Southwestern Medical Center is ranked in the nation’s top 15 hospitals for neurology and neurosurgery by U.S. News & World Report for 2019–20.
+UT Southwestern Medical Center is recognized by U.S. News & World Report as one of the nation's top hospitals for neurological care.

 Magnetoencephalography (mag-ne-toe-en-sef-a-log-ruff-ee), also called a MEG scan or study, is a sophisticated, noninvasive brain imaging technology.
 A MEG scan is the newest, most advanced method for detecting, recording, and analyzing the magnetic fields produced by the brain’s electrical activity.